 There was no Google that would return thousands of results for a search on “merchant services account” or “accept credit cards”

 They had to send a bill and wait, hoping that they weren’t going to be stiffed, the checks didn’t bounce or get lost in the mail.

-Or they demanded payment on the spot and walk around with the checks or wads of cash until they got to the bank.
+Or they demanded payment on the spot and then had to walk around with the checks or wads of cash until they got to the bank.

 If you know me or read this site for any amount of time, you’ll know that I hate cash.

 Read the article in that link to see why–I really don’t think everyone wants me to rehash it all right here lol.

 I’m sure there are going to be people reading this thinking: